Ajxyz1/WIFI-cracker/README.md

 # WIFI-cracker
 Use wordlist with metasploit after done.
-This program is only compatible with python3 on kali linux.
+This program is only compatible with python3 on any linux distro.